auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 $V = A \times l$

 Ignore the sample output in the book.
-Instead, use the sample below to check the correctness of your solution.
+Instead, use the sample provided below to check the correctness of your solution.
+Use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the area displays four decimal places, and the volume displays one decimal place.

-### Sample Input and Output
+#### Sample Input and Output

 ```
 Enter the radius and length of a cylinder: 5.5 12